pce-devel/huc/examples/asm/elmer/README.md

 * rom-core-hello
   - A simple example of creating a HuCARD ROM.

+* cd-core-1stage
+  - A simple example of creating an ISO for a CD-ROM, and loading the "CORE(not TM)" kernel code from the overlay program.

+* cd-core-2stage
+  - A simple example of creating an ISO for a CD-ROM, and loading the "CORE(not TM)" kernel code in a startup overlay.

 * scd-core-1stage
   - A simple example of creating an ISO for a Super CD-ROM, and loading the "CORE(not TM)" kernel code from the overlay program.